 Ring-a-round the Rosie, A pocketful of posies… Little evil posies.
 Spiritual warfare comes in all shapes, sizes, colors, and textures.

 I pick bouquets of posies several times a day.
-You’ll note from the photo that my posies aren’t soft, fragrant, or belong anywhere near my pocket.
+The posies in my photo aren’t soft, fragrant, or belong anywhere near my pocket.
 Ouch!
 I’d love to rarely see them, with discovery a rare occurrence.

 Never would be better.

 Little evils sneak in no matter how hard you work to eliminate them.
 Vigilance is the only positive response.
 No matter what else you’re doing, when you see one, attack.
 Don’t shrink.
 Armor up.

 There will, of course, always be another lurking.